matkoniecz/lunar_assembler/ARCHITECTURE.md

 I started writing it as Python script, before realising that intended audience should not be assumed to be programmers (unlike say [library for automating OSM edits](https://github.com/matkoniecz/osm_bot_abstraction_layer)).

-If I would jump through hoops I would be able to upgrade CLI tool into having some clunky interface with self-contained installer.
+If I would jump through hoops I would be able to upgrade CLI tool into having some clunky GUI interface with self-contained installer.

 Still, people would need to install random executable.